tlwilliams895/data-structures-and-algorithms/src/chapters/algorithm-analysis/analyzing.rst

 Let's consider the relationships between an algorithm, a step, and a sub-step.
 As discussed previously time complexity is referenced in units of operations.
 This is our most basic unit of description.
 We relate an operation to a dependence, if any, on the input size ``n`` using Big-O Notation.

 Our end goal is to `evaluate` the Big-O Value of an algorithm.
 But in order to do so we have to evaluate the Big-O of the steps and sub-steps that occur `within` the algorithm.
+These labels are just describing how operations can be grouped according to their common level.

 Consider the following pseudocode: